ChiragAgg5k/suraksha-ai/docs/milestone 2.md

   Camera locations and setup settings are managed using classes such as `Location` and `CameraSettings`.

   The connections between classes show how different parts work together and rely on one another.
-For example, the composition connection between {SPOTAISystem} and {Camera} indicates that the system has more than one camera.
+For example, the composition connection between {SuRक्षाSystem} and {Camera} indicates that the system has more than one camera.

 ![Class Diagram](./class-diagram.png)